-The EduCABLE channel lineup will change on Tuesday August 21 as service is transitioned to a new provider.
-Viewers will be required to re-scan/auto-program their TVs.
+The EduCABLE channel lineup has transitioned to a new provider.
+Viewers are required to re-scan/auto-program their TVs to view the new channels.

 All Western Michigan University residence halls and apartments are serviced by EduCable, WMU's campus cable television service.
-It offers 119 channels, including over 80 in high definition.
+It offers over 100 channels, many in high definition.
 Programming consists of a mix of educational, news, entertainment, and cultural sources.
 See the programming lineup.
 In addition to a television, students who wish to use EduCable should bring a high quality COAX CATV cable.

 A digital television that includes a QAM tuner is required to view programming on EduCable.
 Most televisions today are digital/QAM compliant, however less expensive or budget televisions may not be.
 To find out if your television has a QAM tuner, check the specifications in your owner's manual, or visit the manufacturer's website.